Chewnonobelix/account/README.md

 When a transaction is set before the opening date, the initial value and date will automatically adjust.
 The total ammount at the original date will not be change.
 You can either delete an account, to do that click the "Account" menu and "Remove account".
 When no account exist the Create account popup will show up.
+You can change current account by selection box on the top right

 2) Transaction
 --------------